Syncaidius/GasSystems2/README.md

 Feel free to modify it however you see fit.
 If you keep any of the old models/texture, some credit would be nice, but not neccessary!

-Lastly, if you're also interested in throwing/fixing some asteroid mining into the mix, check out my unreleased asteroid mining mod from 2009: https://github.com/Syncaidius/asteroidmining
+Lastly, if you're also interested in throwing/fixing some asteroid mining into the mix, check out my asteroid mining mod from 2009: https://github.com/Syncaidius/asteroidmining

-I never got around to releasing it publically, so maybe someone will find some fun in fixing and polishing it up for a release of their own. :)
+I never got around to releasing it publically, but at the time it was fully-working and pretty close to release.
+Maybe someone will find some fun in fixing and polishing it up for a release of their own. :)

 # Permissions
 Just to be 100% clear on where I stand in terms of permissions, you can do whatever you want with this mod and its source files.
 If you want to fix and release it as-is, that's fine.
 If you just want to use the models/textures, that's fine too.
 You get the idea!